 This article by Sally Fallon and Mary G. Enig, PhD explains our fear in the opening paragraph:

 If you want to receive the maximum benefits from butter, raw milk butter from grass-fed cows is the best option.
-If you have completed Step One of my Steps to Traditional Eating, you have a source of grass-fed, raw milk from which to draw cream, and thus make homemade butter.
+If you have a source of grass-fed, raw milk from which to draw cream, and you can easily make nutritious homemade butter.
 If not, you can use conventional, store-bought cream to make butter, but due to high temperatures during the pasteurization process and the diet of factory farm dairy cows, the butter will be inferior in nutrition and taste to raw milk butter.
 If you have no choice except to use pasteurized cream, stay away from cream that has been pasteurized using the ultra-high temperature (UHT) pasteurization process.

 Take a look at these pictures of conventional, pasteurized, store-bought butter and my own homemade raw milk butter.